An undecidable extension of Morley's theorem on the number of countable models: Finer Analysis: Descriptive Set Theory

 A great deal is known about equivalence relations on Polish spaces that do, or do not, have a perfect set of pairwise inequivalent elements.
 Here we remind the reader of some of the standard terminology and some relevant results from the literature.
 We also prove that Morley's Theorem extends to sentences of universal second-order logic.

-Although results about determinacy and the perfect set property are motivating, there does not seem to be a direct link between a projective class having the perfect set property and whether an equivalence relation of that complexity has perfectly many equivalence classes.
-In fact, $\bSigma^1_2$ has the perfect set property because each $\bSigma^1_2$ set is the union of $\aleph_1$ Borel sets (a classical result), but it is undecidable, modulo large cardinals, whether or not thin $\bSigma^1_2$ equivalence relations have $\leq \aleph_1$ equivalence classes.
+Although results about determinacy and the perfect set property are motivating, there is no link between a projective class having the perfect set property and whether an equivalence relation of that complexity has perfectly many equivalence classes.
+In fact, $\bSigma^1_2$ has the perfect set property because each $\bSigma^1_2$ set is the union of $\aleph_1$ Borel sets (a classical result), but it is undecidable, modulo large cardinals, whether or not a $\bSigma^1_2$ equivalence relation must have $\leq \aleph_1$ or perfectly many equivalence classes.

 Recall from Section \ref{sec:Preliminaries} that an equivalence relation $E$ on a Polish space $X$ is \textit{thin} if there is no perfect set of pairwise $E$-inequivalent elements of $X$.
 The theorem of Burgess \cite{Burgess} mentioned in the introduction can thus be stated as follows: